artistcentredcomputing/artistcentredcomputing.github.io/index.md

 We are soliciting works with technical and artistic merit, in areas such as:

-- domain-specific languages vs general purpose languages: do artists *need* different computing environments from the rest of us?
+- domain-specific languages vs general purpose languages for artistic creation
-- technical "artist talks": artistic exhibitions/performances with analysis from a HCC perspective
+- do artists *need* different computing environments from the rest of us?
 - in-depth technical analyses of and comparisons between artist-centred languages or created artworks
 - how do we evaluate languages for artists?